vitringr/vault/nodes/Command-line Interface.md

 ---

-Works by typing commands into a [[Computer Terminal]] running the CLI.
+Works by typing commands into a [[Computer Terminal]] enabling the CLI.

 **Control**: Allows for direct access of system functions.